Lunestudio/filament-navigation-manager/README.md

 ];
 ```

 These configuration values define the defaults for all usage of the field and column.
-They
-can be overridden on a per field or column basis.
+They can be overridden on a per field or column basis.

 ## Menu Resource

-This is the index page to create navigations.
+This is the index page for creating menus.

 <p align="center"><img src="/art/resource.png" alt="Menu Resource"></p>

-You can define `Name`, `Location`, `Append profile item` and `Keep on mobile` props.
+You can define the following properties: `Name`, `Location`, `Append profile item` and `Keep on mobile`.

 <p align="center"><img src="/art/edit-page.png" alt="Edit Menu"></p>

-Also you can add menu items and define `Parent Item`, `Linkeable Type`, `Linkeable Id`, `Custom Link`, `Ícon`, `Name`, `Extra Classes` and `Link Target`.
+You can also add menu items and define: `Parent Item`, `Linkeable Type`, `Linkeable Id`, `Custom Link`, `Ícon`, `Name`, `Extra Classes` and `Link Target`.

 <p align="center"><img src="/art/add-item.png" alt="Add Item"></p>

-After you can reorder items draging and droping.
+Afterward, you can reorder items by dragging and dropping them.

 <p align="center"><img src="/art/reorder.png" alt="Reorder Items"></p>

 ## Menu Blade Component

-To make it as easy as possible to output your menu, Lunestudio comes with an
+To make it as easy as possible to output your menu, Lunestudio provides an
 `<x-navigation-manager::menu>` blade component.

-Default location is `main`, but you can change for your registered menus.
+The default location is `main`, but you can change it to any registered menu location.

 ```html
 <x-navigation-manager::menu />